Project boom in the Age of Zoom

 For planning and implementation data is already absolutely key in all of this, but I cannot help but think the need of data – good data – and the sharing of it, must be made even more a priority.

 We are I think now, more than ever, in a set of circumstances in which there is both a need and an appetite for change.
 Data will fuel change, and point it in the right directions.

 The growing hydrogen discussion

-Hydrogen is a hot topic right now, especially given its potential to play a role in reducing carbon emissions.
+Hydrogen, and other alternative fuels, are hot topics right now, especially given its potential to play a role in reducing carbon emissions.
 We need to understand more about the economics and safety of hydrogen as a fuel source, and it is pleasing to see more reports and white papers on such topics appearing.

 There appears to be strong consensus that we need to get on with trialling hydrogen-powered trucks. iMOVE is keen to facilitate this.
 However, sourcing suitable trucks is proving difficult.
 Needless to say, I am keen to talk to truck manufacturers and suppliers, to see if we can get this moving.

 Talk to me

 I know quite a deal I’ve said here is a tease of possibilities, but the discussions iMOVE is having are both broad and interesting.

 Do you have a project idea that fits this envelope?
 If you do, I invite you to get in touch with me for a chat.